davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 # => #<MyNewClass:0x00007ffdce0165e8>
 {% endhighlight %}

 This is not what I was expecting.
 This happens because `MyNewClass`'s parent class is `Object`, and `Object` implements an instance method `:display`.
 Therefore, when I call `:display`, Ruby looks for a method `:display` in the list of methods, including `Object`.
-Ruby will find `Object`'s implementation of `:display` which just prints the bare object and returns `nil`.
-This is a simple example of a problem that can occur very frequently when using Dynamic Proxy, specially in larger projects: the name of a "Ghost Method" can match the name of an existing method that belong to one of the object's class ancestors.
+Ruby will find `Object`'s implementation of `:display`, which just prints the bare object and returns `nil`.
+This is a simple example of a problem that can occur very frequently when using Dynamic Proxy, especially in larger projects: the name of a "Ghost Method" can match the name of an existing method that belongs to one of the object's class ancestors.

-Most of the time, we need a fully featured object with all the methods defined in `Object`.
+Most of the time, we need a fully-featured object with all the methods defined in `Object`.
 Some other times, we need some simpler.
-As class with a minimum number of methods is referred to as Blank Slate.
+A class with a minimum number of methods is referred to as Blank Slate.
 One way to solve our problem is to modify `MyNewClass` to inherit from `BasicObject` instead of implicitly inheriting from `Object`.

 The class `Object` has 58 instance methods: